 neuroscience, which is divided into two programs: David Mahoney Neuroimaging and Clinical

 Coordinated by the Dana Alliance, Brain Awareness Week unites the efforts of universities, hospitals, patient advocacy groups, professional associations, government agencies, service organizations, and K-12 schools around the world in a week-long celebration of the brain.

 Each year, in celebration of Brain Awareness Week, the Dana Alliance organizes the New York City Regional Brain Bee competition, open to all New York City and Westchester County high school students in grades 9-12.
 The winner of the Bee is eligible to compete in the United States National Brain Bee.

-Staying Sharp focuses on understanding how the brain works and maximizing brain function and health.
-The program includes a series of live public forums, booklets available for download in English and Spanish, and a DVD program.
-Staying Sharp is presented by the Dana Alliance in collaboration with NRTA: AARP’s Educator Community and with support from MetLife Foundation.
+The program focuses on understanding how the brain works and maximizing brain function and health.
+It includes a series of live public forums, booklets available for download and a DVD program.
+Successful Aging & Your Brain is presented by the Dana Foundation and the Dana Alliance for Brain Initiatvies in collaboration with AARP.